 Short Stories » The Ant and the Grasshopper

-"I am helping to lay up food for the winter," said the Ant, "and recommend you to do the same."
+"I am helping to store up food for the winter," said the Ant, "and I recommend you to do the same."

-But the Ant went on its way and continued its toil.
-When the winter came the Grasshopper found itself dying of hunger, while it saw the ants distributing, every day, corn and grain from the stores they had collected in the summer.
+When winter came, the Grasshopper found itself dying of hunger, while it saw the ants distributing, every day, corn and grain from the stores they had collected in summer.

 MORAL: WORK TODAY AND YOU CAN REAP THE BENEFITS TOMORROW!

 More about the ant and the grasshopper story